 The reason behind that is simple:

-Grinding moon rocks will make them lose kief and potency.
+Grinding moon rocks will make them lose their potency.
 If the delicate bits of kief fall off of the moon rocks, they lose potency and flavor.

-Another reason why you should never grind moon rocks is because the oil which is holding the kief and buds together can easily stick to the grinder, rendering it useless.
+Another reason why you should never grind moon rocks is that the oil (which is holding the kief and buds) together can easily stick to the grinder, rendering it useless.

-My (and Snoop Dogg’s) favorite way of smoking moon rocks is by sprinkling some moon rocks on top of ground down weed.
+My (and Snoop Dogg’s) favorite way of smoking moon rocks is by sprinkling them on top of ground weed.

 Mix it all up, roll it in a blunt, get stupid high.

-These little babies give you the perfect combination of head and body high, all the while blowing you away like a piece of paper on the wind.
+These little babies will give you a perfect combination of a head and body high, all the while blowing you away like a piece of paper on the wind.

-Well, it is true ladies and gentlemen, sun rocks also exist, and let me tell you, they are the bomb.
-Sun rocks are moon rocks 2.0, as they have been found just recently.
+Well, it is true ladies and gentlemen, sun rocks also exist and let me tell you, they are the bomb.

-The CO2 oil is what really makes the difference, as the potency of these treats can go up to about 80% THC, compared to a relatively “mild” 60% in the moon rocks, mainly due to the difference in the oil quality used in the production process.
+The CO2 oil is what really makes the difference, as it has more THC than your regular oil.
+Hence, the potency of sun rocks can go up to about 80% THC, compared to a relatively “mild” 60% in the regular moon rocks.

-If you want to give them a solo taste before going big, I recommend using a water bong or a long neck pipe as these rocks tend to have a rather strong taste and a very thick smoke.
+You can also smoke them using a water bong or a long neck pipe as these rocks tend to have a rather strong taste and a very thick smoke.

-Inhaling can be a problem when smoking rocks as the high levels of wax and keef make the smoke thick and raw, thus making it hard to take in.
+Have in mind that inhaling can sometimes be difficult as the high levels of wax and kief make the smoke thick and raw, thus making it hard to take in.

 Moon rocks on the Moon

-We can say with a decent level of certainty that it won’t be Neil Armstrong, but there is a list of people which have already been signing up for Lunar flights for a couple years now.
+I can say with a decent level of certainty that it won’t be Neil Armstrong, but people have already started signing up for Lunar flights.

 The question remains to be answered.

-If you happen to be one of the people that have already scheduled their Lunar flight and you happen to be reading this page by some chance, please contact us for a special interview.
+If you have already scheduled your Lunar flight and you happen to be reading this page by some chance, please contact us for a special interview.